zhengquest/RuntimeGameObjectSerialization/ReadMe.txt

 Built in Unity 2020.3.5f1, Android Platform, 1920 * 1080 Portrait

+summary:
+This is a runtime serialization system designed for saving player customized entities during gameplay (for example, a survival game where player build a custom house with given parts).
+Player can choose one of the two gameobjects and assign one or more behaviours to it (explose or add points).
+The behaviours have parameters for customization.
+Press save, The created entity is serialized and saved for later use.

+notes:
 1. use addressable AssetReference type to serialize in game object prefab references.
 This type has a very small size and thus much faster to serialize than the entire prefab file.
 (EntityManager.inGameObjects)
 2. use TypeReference plugin to serialize in game behaviour types.
 I was gonna use prefab approach for behaviours as well but then I realized prefab is not a conceptual fit for behaviour as it must contains a transform component, which is wasteful.
 (EntityManager.inGameBehaviours)
 3. use reflection to retrieve all public fields of the behaviour types. this maybe slower than writing a custom data class for each behaviour type but saves lots of tedious boilerplate code writing.